jrfoell/recurring-timer-widget/readme.txt

 * [http://www.php.net/manual/en/datetime.formats.relative.php](http://www.php.net/manual/en/datetime.formats.relative.php)
 * [http://www.gnu.org/software/tar/manual/html_node/Date-input-formats.html](http://www.gnu.org/software/tar/manual/html_node/Date-input-formats.html)

 Please note this comment on php.net: [http://us.php.net/manual/en/datetime.formats.relative.php#98989](http://us.php.net/manual/en/datetime.formats.relative.php#98989) In my screenshot example I used "fourth thursday of this month" for the Event Day.
-It seems this only works in PHP 5.3+.
+This only works in PHP 5.3+.
 However, removing the 'of' and using "fourth thursday this month" works in earlier versions of PHP.
-Your mileage may vary, so you'll want to experiment if your timer is displaying negative time and counting up.
+Your mileage may vary, so you'll want to experiment if your timer is displaying negative time and/or counting up.

 == Screenshots ==